-Python training (4 of 4): statistics and further visualisation
+Python training (4 of 4): Statistics and Further Visualisation

 This session is aimed as an overview of how to perform some statistical modelling with Python.
 It is a Python workshop, not a statistics workshop - if you’d like to better understand the statistical models, or need help deciding what’s best for you, please consult a statistics resource or contact a statistician.